 Our courses are hands-on and practical; post-course feedback is very positive with participants enthused about the system and keen to put their learning into practice within their own projects.

-Training is delivered by our experienced eLearning consultants who have a wealth of experience in advising best use of the Moodle and Totara Learn platforms across different sectors and on configuration of solutions for a variety of organisations – both large and small.
+LMS training is delivered by our experienced e-learning consultants who have a wealth of experience in advising best use of the Moodle and Totara Learn platforms across different sectors and on configuration of solutions for a variety of organisations – both large and small.